KamilRusinRepo/JsonParser/README.md

 ### Intellij IDEA
 - Open Intellij IDEA and select File > New > Program from Version Control
 - In the field URL paste https://github.com/KamilRusinRepo/JsonParser.git
-- Select File > Project Structure and ensure that the Project SDK and language level are set to use Java 20
+- Select File > Project Structure and ensure that the Project SDK and version are set to use Java 20
 - Run the application